What is "Checkoutera Payment"?

 If I see this charge, what should I do?

-if you see this charge and aren’t expecting it, you have various options.
+If you see this charge and aren’t expecting it, you have various options.

 First, try to contact the checkoutera.com via one of the support methods we listed below and inquire about the charge.
 See if they will refund it and cancel any associated subscriptions you might have.